What Makes a Tree Protected and How Do I Find Out

 Preservation orders

-What can I do to determine if a tree is protected?
+How do I know if a tree is protected?

-To determine if a tree is protected, you must to verify if it’s in the process of being subject to the protection of a TPO or preservation orders.
-This can be done by contacting the authorities in your area and asking them check their records.
+To determine whether trees are protected, you must to determine if the tree is under an TPO or preservation orders.
+This can be accomplished by contacting the authorities in your area and asking them check their archives.

 TPO search